 2. Write for Your Audience

-Before writing your small business plan, consider who will be reading it.
-The audience will determine which type of business plan you choose.
+Before writing your business plan, consider who will be reading it.
+The audience determines which type of business plan you choose.
 It may also call for adjustments to tone and style.
-For example, if you’re writing a small business plan to inform employees, the tone might be more casual than it would be for potential investors.
+For example, if you’re writing a business plan to inform employees, the tone might be more casual than it would be for potential investors.

-3. Keep It Logical: Focus on the Facts, Not Emotions
+3. Keep It Logical: Focus on Facts, Not Emotions

 4. Remain Concise